HortiBot: An Adaptive Multi-Arm System for Robotic Horticulture of Sweet Peppers: Summary

 \section{Summary}

 In this work, we presented HortiBot, a fully integrated system that focuses on all aspects of robotic harvesting.
 With an articulated head for active perception, and force-sensing enabled bi-manual manipulation, HortiBot can carry out different horticulture tasks.
 We developed a novel peduncle detection method that has significantly better detection accuracy, leading to 87.5\% success in peduncle cutting.
 We also developed a novel collision-aware online trajectory generation method that is able to perform pose tracking at 30\,Hz frequency.
-Using force-sensing based compliant grasping and cutting, we achieved an overall success rate of 83.33\% and a cycle time of 27\,s per fruit, which outperforms state-of-the-art selective harvesting robots.
+Using force-sensing based compliant grasping and cutting, we achieved an overall success rate of 83.33\% and a cycle time of 27\,s per fruit on an indoor mock-up of pepper plants, which outperforms state-of-the-art selective harvesting robots.
+We plan to deploy HortiBot mounted on the PATHoBot~\cite{smitt2021pathobot} for sweet pepper harvesting in glasshouse scenarios in the future.